Kumārila Bhaṭṭa: Critical Engagement with Buddhism

 The scriptures of Buddhists and Jains are composed in overwhelmingly incorrect (asadhu) language, words of the Magadha or Dakshinatya languages, or even their dialects (tadopabhramsa).
 Therefore false compositions (asannibandhana), they cannot possibly be true knowledge (shastra) ...
 By contrast, the very form itself (the well-assembled language) of the Veda proves its authority to be independent and absolute.

+Pollock, however, notes that this argument reveals that Kumārila was ignorant of the Buddhist texts written in Sanskrit that were already available during his time.